The founders of GROW are leading Dutch companies and research institutes in the offshore wind sector

 Ampelmann designs and delivers innovative, safe, reliable and efficient access solutions to the offshore energy industries worldwide.
 Every day, Ampelmann is active all over the world, ensuring that offshore workers can walk to work safely.

-The company maintains a fleet of 55 operational systems used for transferring personnel and cargo from vessels to fixed or floating offshore structures.
+The company maintains a fleet of more than 60 operational systems used for transferring personnel and cargo from vessels to fixed or floating offshore structures.
 Its solutions are tailored to the needs of different market segments, sea states, crew and cargo loads, and are used by the key players in the global industry.

-With a track record of millions of safe people transfers, thousands of tons of cargo transfers, and 220 projects worldwide, Ampelmann operates in Europe, Africa, Asia Pacific, the Americas and the Middle East
+With a track record of millions of safe people transfers, thousands of tons of cargo transfers, and over 350 projects worldwide, Ampelmann operates in Europe, Africa, Asia Pacific, the Americas and the Middle East.

 Boskalis is a leading global services provider operating in the dredging, maritime infrastructure and maritime services sectors.